-Johnny Depp’s Rumored Girlfriend Polina Glen Hides From Paparazzi In Russia Amid News Of Romance
+Johnny Depp’s Rumored Girlfriend, Polina Glen, Hides From Paparazzi In Russia Amid News Of Romance

 Depp’s relationship with Glen is reportedly his first since the dissolution of his tumultuous marriage to actress Amber Heard.

-Glen work as a dancer at a St. Petersburg Nightclub called Nebar when she was 17-years-old.
+Glen worked as a dancer at a St. Petersburg Nightclub called Nebar when she was 17-years-old.
 She was crowned Miss Nebar in 2012, winning a prize of 100,000 roubles and later opening her own dance school.

-Contest judge, writer Alexander Tsypkin said Glen was an intelligent and clever girl while a female friend praised her for going to university early, and studying and working at the same time without help from anyone else.
+Contest judge and writer Alexander Tsypkin said Glen was an intelligent and clever girl, while a female friend praised her for going to university early, and studying and working at the same time without help from anyone else.

-In St. Petersburg, a previous dance teacher was very complimentary, saying Glen was “always cool, beautiful, and confident” as well as very hard-working.
-She added that she was an outstanding student because of immense aptitude for hard work.
+In St. Petersburg, a previous dance teacher was very complimentary, saying Glen was “always cool, beautiful, and confident,” as well as very hard-working.
+She added that she was an outstanding student because of her immense aptitude for hard work.